gynnar/dynamic_dns/README.md

 - An url to check the external IP of your system
 - An url to the DNS Service Providers update mechanism.

-These settings can either be provided in an external config.ini file or be hardtyped into the script itself.
+These settings can either be set in a config.ini file or be set in the else-clause of the script.
 You pick...
 Look at config.ini_example if you want to use it.

 ### How to use it: